5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 Titan Anti-Spam and Security plugin for WordPress

 Titan combines anti-spam protection with a security suite.
-You get comment and form spam filtering, plus a firewall, malware scanner, file integrity monitor, and login protection in a single plugin.
+You get comment and form spam filtering plus a firewall, malware scanner, file integrity monitor, and login protection in a single plugin install.

-Spam detection uses a combination of behavior analysis, IP reputation checking, and content pattern matching.
+Spam detection uses behavior analysis, IP reputation checking, and content pattern matching.
 The cloud filter learns from the entire Titan user network, similar to Akismet, but adds firewall and brute-force protection on top.

 Why it works: Bundling spam protection with security means one plugin replaces two or three.
-For sites that do not already run Wordfence or Sucuri, Titan covers both spam and basic site hardening without conflicts between overlapping plugins.
+For sites not already running Wordfence or Sucuri, Titan covers both spam and basic site hardening without plugin conflicts.

 • Free plan: Comment spam filter, contact form spam filter, security scanner, login protection